What is traveler’s diarrhea?

 Traveler’s diarrhea is diarrhea (loose, watery poop) you get while traveling in areas of the world where the water has germs in it because it isn't treated (purified) properly.
 In these areas, you can get sick when you drink water, eat uncooked food, or eat food that was washed or made using water.

-Bacteria like Escherichia coli (E. coli Escherichia coli (E. coli) Infections Escherichia coli, often called simply E. coli, is a group of bacteria.
+Bacteria like Escherichia coli ( E. coli Escherichia coli (E. coli) Infections Escherichia coli, often called simply E. coli, is a group of bacteria.
 There are different types of E. coli.
 Some types normally live in your intestines.
-If these E. coli get into other parts... read more ) in the water are the usual cause of traveler's diarrhea.
+If these E.... read more ) in the water are the usual cause of traveler's diarrhea.
 But viruses like norovirus Viruses Gastroenteritis is inflammation of the lining of the stomach and small and large intestines.
 It is usually caused by infection with a microorganism but can also be caused by ingestion of chemical... read more (especially on cruise ships) and other bacteria, viruses, and parasites can also cause it.

 You get traveler’s diarrhea from bacteria, parasites, or viruses that are in the water you drink or on the food you eat